All articles

 BlueEx has been operating since 2004 and built its network with particular depth in Karachi.
 For brands doing large Karachi-centric operations — same-day or next-day delivery across the city — BlueEx has strong local infrastructure.
 Coverage extends to 400 or more cities nationally, giving it reasonable reach beyond Karachi.

 The API is functional but less developed than TCS, Leopards, or Trax.
 COD reconciliation data is available but requires more manual handling compared to the top-tier couriers.
-COD payout at T+5 is in line with Leopards.
-Rates are competitive at the mid range.
+Its payout cycle is generally reported as similar to Leopards' — confirm your own cycle directly, since neither courier publishes a standard schedule.
+Rates are generally described as competitive at the mid range; get a quote for your own parcel profile to know for sure.

 BlueEx is not the first choice for brands building a primary courier integration, but it works well as a secondary courier for brands with high Karachi order volume who want a local-specialist option alongside a national courier.
 Best use cases: Karachi-heavy operations, brands that want a secondary courier with strong local Karachi performance.